 In addition to FAA-recommended reference cylinder Ø3.8 cm and 3.1 cm high, the field experiment was included a demonstration of the detection of a set of 10 different non-calibrated targets scattered on the runway at distances from 0.16 to 0.4 mile (250 m to 650 m), counting from near to radar runway side.
 These items included two wrenches, water and alcohol bottles, metallic cans, coil with wires, ribbon bird.

 Set of 10 different non-calibrated foreign debris targets

-Wrench as foreign object debris on runway in UUTO experiment
+Wrench as foreign object debris on the runway for radar testing

 FOD radar successfully detected the entire set of uncalibrated foreign objects.
 This additionally confirmed the technical characteristics of the equipment and its applicability to detect various FOD targets.
 Scanning speed of 1.2 miles (2000 m) per minute enables real-time data collection thus expediting identifying FOD sources and facilitating fast runway clearing process.

 FOD radar screen detecting set of 10 non-calibrated targets (left – empty runway, right – with FOD targets)

 Company-developed FieldScanner software was used at the field experiment.
 It is simplified version just to determine various targets on the runway on the screen, including the reference cylinder, and thus confirm the fact of detection of foreign objects debris.
 This test software is intended only to answer the question “If the radar detects the target or not” (i.e. is the signal from the test target higher than the noise level).
 In the test software, the image is not cleared of false targets, such as reflections from the surrounding soil, patches, seams and potholes on the runway.